The rate on an average 30-year fixed rate mortgage (FRM) slid to 6.85% in the week ending February 21, 2025. The average 15-year FRM dipped to 6.04%.

-Watch for FRM rates to generally work their way lower in 2025 as the Fed completes its job to fully stabilize consumer inflation (and job growth) following the pandemic disruption.
-The FRM rate decrease through 2025 is expected to be followed by a long-term upward trend, which began in 2013 at the outset of a half-cycle with some 30 years of rising rates on all borrowing.
+Watch for FRM rates to generally work their way lower in 2025 as the Fed completes its job to fully stabilize consumer inflation (and job growth).
+The Fed task is complicated by the pandemic and political disruptions rippling through the economy.
+Any FRM rate decreases in 2025 are expected to be followed by a long-term upward trend, which began in 2013, the outset of a half-cycle with some 30 years of rising rates on all borrowing.

-In the long term, property sellers suffer from higher FRM rates, since asking prices are primarily supported by the amounts buyers can borrow to fund a purchase.
-Thus, an increase in the FRM rate forces most sellers to eventually drop prices or exit the market.
+In the long term, property prices suffer from high FRM rates.
+Property pricing is primarily supported by the amount a buyer can borrow to fund a purchase.
+Thus, annual increases in FRM rates force most sellers to eventually drop prices or exit the for-sale market as for-sale inventory rises except during the annual spring bounce.
+The eventual decline in job numbers will force a further drop in property pricing.

 As for buyers dependent on purchase-money mortgage funding, they either:

-- wait out the drop in asking prices until pricing matches their reduced purchasing power.
+- wait out the drop in asking prices until pricing matches their reduced purchasing power, the more likely situation.

-However, the 10-year T-Note rate was 4.17% on December 6, 2024, Thus, the spread between the 10-year T-Note and 30-year FRM rate is 2.52%, above the historical risk premium spread of 1.5%.
-Today’s generous spread indicates lenders continue to pad their risk premiums in anticipation of future rate increases — and foreclosures due to defaults.
+However, the 10-year T-Note hovered at 4.46% on February 21, 2025.
+Thus, the spread between the 10-year T-Note and 30-year FRM rate is 2.39%, above the historical risk premium spread of 1.5%.
+Today’s spread indicates lenders are in no hurry to reduce their risk premiums in an effort to increase mortgage originations to maintain profitable operations.

 Click the link to go directly to a chart, or browse the charts by scrolling below.